Symbolic Recovery of Differential Equations: The Identifiability Problem: Algorithms

 \section{Algorithms}

-In the last two sections we established a deeper understanding of the uniqueness problem of ODE and PDE learning.
-One immediate application is to deduce algorithms from the theory to enable practitioners to check numerically if they are facing ambiguity of the ODE or PDE.
+In the last two sections, we established theoretical criteria for the uniqueness problem of ODE and PDE learning.
+One immediate application is to deduce algorithms from the theory to enable practitioners to check numerically if they are facing ambiguity in the ODE or PDE.
 These algorithms will determine for given multi-indices $\alpha^1,...,\alpha^k$, whether there exists more than one function $F$ in a specific function class for which $F(u_{\alpha^1},...,u_{\alpha^k})=u_t$ holds.